 CWD is another form of prion disease.
 Prions also are behind the explosion in Alzheimer’s disease, Parkinson’s disease and Creutzfeldt-Jakob disease (CJD).
 We also know prions because they are the causative agent behind mad cow disease.
-The scientific name for this family of neurodegenerative disorders is transmissible spongiform encephalopathy (TSE).
-The operative word is “transmissible.”

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins.”